alexyorke/alexyorke.github.io/quickly-estimating-unused-filesystem-blocks.md

 We found out that our first filesystem had about 60.62GB ± 1% of deleted data, and the identical filesystem which was zeroed out and defragged had about 0.26MB ± 1% of deleted data.
 While I don&#39;t know for certain whether these are actually deleted files, the two measurements are different enough to warrant a conclusion.

-While the apparent size of the recovered files by &quot;du&quot; was about 45GB, it gives us the same order of magnitude as to how many files were deleted.
+While the apparent size of the recovered files by "du" was about 45GB, it gives us the same order of magnitude as to how many files were deleted.
 Additionally, it is unclear if photorec does not recover files that don&#39;t have a valid file header (as it uses file types to determine what files to recover.)

 This measurement is important because of: